baloneymath/baloneymath.github.io/_pages/about.md

 News
 ======
+* 07/2022: One co-authored paper, *TAG: Learning Circuit Spatial Embedding From Layouts*, is accepted by ICCAD 2022.

+* 03/2022: I presented a paper, *AutoCRAFT: Layout Automation for Custom Circuits in Advanced FinFET Technologies*, at ISPD 2022.

-* 12/2021: Hao recieved the [NVIDIA Graduate Fellowship](https://blogs.nvidia.com/blog/2021/12/14/graduate-fellowship-awards-2/).
+* 12/2021: I recieved the [NVIDIA Graduate Fellowship](https://blogs.nvidia.com/blog/2021/12/14/graduate-fellowship-awards-2/).
 Cheers!!

 * 11/2021: Our paper, *Routability-Aware Placement for Advanced FinFET Mixed-Signal Circuits using Satisfiability Modulo Theories*, is accepted by DATE 2022.
 Cheers!

 * 09/2021: One co-authored paper, *Generative-Adversarial-Network-Guided Well-Aware Placement for Analog Circuits*, is accepted by ASP-DAC 2022.
 Cheers!

-* 07/2021: One co-authored paper, *OpenSAR: An Open Source Automated End-to-end SAR ADC Compiler*, is accepted by ICCAD 2022.
+* 07/2021: One co-authored paper, *OpenSAR: An Open Source Automated End-to-end SAR ADC Compiler*, is accepted by ICCAD 2021.
 Cheers!

 * 02/2021: Our paper, *Universal Symmetry Constraint Extraction for Analog and Mixed-Signal Circuits with Graph Neural Networks*, is accepted by DAC 2021.
-Cheers!

-* 01/2021: Our paper, *MAGICAL 1.0: An Open-Source Fully-Automated AMS Layout Synthesis Framework Verified With a 40-nm 1GS/s ∆Σ ADC*, is accepted by CICC 2021.
 Cheers!

 <!-- Global site tag (gtag.js) - Google Analytics -->